Large-Momentum Effective Theory: Large-Momentum Effective Theory

-This matching relation {may be} also called a factorization formula, as the quasi-PDF contains all the IR physics in the PDF, and $C$ involves only UV physics.
-As we shall discuss extensively in the next section, this factorization formula is true to all orders in perturbation theory.
+where the power correction is suppressed by the parton momentum $yP^z$ and the spectator momentum $(1-y)P^z$~\cite{Ji:2020brr}.
+This expansion {may be} also called a factorization formula, as the quasi-PDF contains all the IR physics in the PDF, and $C$ involves only UV physics.
+As we will discuss extensively in the next section, this factorization formula is true to all orders in perturbation theory.
 The above relation allows us to calculate the LF parton physics from the momentum distribution at large $P$.
-Since the expansion parameter is $\Lambda_{\rm QCD}^2/(yP^z)^2$, for {not-so-small} $y$ one might not need very large $P^z$ to neglect the power corrections.
+Since the expansion parameter is $\Lambda_{\rm QCD}^2/(yP^z)^2$ and $\Lambda_{\rm QCD}^2/((1-y)P^z)^2$ , for intermediate $y$ one might not need very large $P^z$ to neglect the power corrections.

-The above matching between the two quantities has an intuitive explanation in terms of the Lorentz boost: Consider the spatial correlation along $z$ shown in Fig. \ref{fig:Boost} in a large momentum state.
-It can be seen as approaching the light-front one in the rest frame of the proton.
-The difference between them can be calculated in perturbation theory.
+The above relation between the two quantities has a simple explanation in terms of the Lorentz boost: Consider the spatial correlation along $z$ shown in Fig. \ref{fig:Boost} in a large momentum state.
+It can be seen as approaching the LF one in the rest frame of the proton.
+In other words, we are using a near-LF correlation to approximate a LF correlation.
+Accordingly, we can invert the above equation recursively to express the PDF in terms of quasi-PDF with their differences being taken care of through the perturbative matching $\tilde C$ and power corrections,

+The above equation has an EFT interpretation: The parton physics is calculated in an effective field theory with physical momentum scale from $0$ to $P$, whereas the physics from degrees of freedom from $P$ to $\infty$ can be integrated out to generate the perturbative coefficients $\tilde C$ and the high-order terms in $1/(P^z)^2$.
+In constrast to HQET, the full QCD degrees of freedom are used in LaMET calculations.
+In other words, the effective Lagrangian of LaMET is the standard QCD one, while the large momentum $P$ for expansions appears only in the external states.